tanadelgigante/horde-of-bees/README.md

 ## Description

 Horde of Bees is an application composed of two servers: an authentication server and an RSS server.
 The authentication server handles authentication via Foursquare, and the RSS server generates and serves an RSS feed based on Foursquare check-ins.

+## Usage

+First, you need to register a new App on the Foursquare developers site (https://foursquare.com/developers/home), where you will get 200,000 free credits.
+Here you will register your installation of Horde of Bees and configure the "OAuth Authentication" part.
+From here, you will retrieve the FOURSQUARE_CLIENT_ID, the FOURSQUARE_CLIENT_SECRET, and set the REDIRECT_URI (the same as the configuration below).
+Additionally, your authentication server will need to be exposed on the Internet (because Foursquare will need to call you at the callback address), and it will be active until the authentication process is complete.
+Afterwards, it will deactivate itself.
+However, your RSS server can remain private and does not need to be exposed to the public network.

 ## Requirements